Free Case Evaluation

 Our firm fights for patients who suffer harm due to medical devices, including:

 Many medical devices cause patients severe pain.
 Our Columbia drug and device injury attorneys understand how to prove the devices are defective and how to show that the defects caused our client to suffer death or physical harm.
-We consider decisions by the Federal Drug Administration such as recalls, but that is just a part of our investigation.
+We consider decisions by the Food and Drug Administration (FDA)such as recalls, but that is just a part of our investigation.
 We work with professionals and conduct thorough discovery to show the devices are defective because of improper design, manufacture, or instructions.
-We hold manufactures, distributors, and retailers accountable for placing defective drugs and devices into the commercial markets.
+We hold manufacturers, distributors, and retailers accountable for placing defective drugs and devices into the commercial markets.

 Speak with an experienced South Carolina dangerous medical device attorney now

 Drug cases are very complex.
 A lot of work and investigation is required to prove that the device was defective.
 Many drug device cases are brought through class actions on behalf of injured patients.
-At McGowan, Hood & Felder, our Columbia defective drug and device lawyers are skilled at handling these complexities.
-For immediate help, please call 888-302-7546 or complete our contact form to schedule a free consultation in our Columbia, South Carolina office.
+At McGowan, Hood, Felder & Phillips, our Columbia defective drug and device lawyers can handle these complexities.
+For immediate help, please call 803-327-7800 or complete our contact form to schedule a free consultation in our Columbia, South Carolina office.